discentem/vagrant-LAMP/README.md

 2. Advised: You should change the default MySQL password in `cookbooks/bk_mysql/attributes/default.rb` before running this virtual machine.
 3. Next, launch `Terminal` (if on macOS) or `Powershell` (if on Windows) and navigate to the project root.
 If your copy of the project is stored in your downloads, for instance, you can run the following to navigate to the project root: `cd ~/Downloads/vagrant-lamp`.
 4. Run the following command from the project directory: `vagrant up`.
 This will create a virtual machine as defined by the code in `./Vagrantfile`.
+If you want to destroy the virtual, run `vagrant destroy` and then `vagrant up` to get a fresh virtual machine.

+**Make sure you save your files in an external location before running `vagrant destroy`!!**

+Visit https://www.vagrantup.com/docs/cli/ for a full list of available `vagrant` commands.

 5. Profit!
 You should now have a Ubuntu virtual machine running a LAMP stack.
 You can ssh to it with `vagrant ssh`.
 Your website should be accessible in a web browser `localhost:8080`.

 - You can ssh or sftp to server at `localhost:2222` with username:`vagrant` and password:`vagrant`.
 The website files will be found at `/var/www/*`.